Prag8855/aab/content/guides/permanent-residence.md

 ### Everyone else

+There are more exceptions for...

+- Minors
+- Minors who became adults after entering Germany (§ 35 Abs.
+1 S. 2 AufenthG)
+- Retirees
+- Former German citizens (§ 38 Abs.
+1 S. 1
+AufenthG)

+These exceptions are not covered in this guide.
+If they apply to you, get help from a professional.

 If other options don't apply to you, you must...

 - [ ] **Live in Germany for 5 years**